Innovent Releases Final Analys - GuruFocus.com

 PR Newswire

-- Estimated OS rates at 12 and 24 months for sintilimab plus chemotherapy versus chemotherapy alone in all randomized patients were 64.0% vs 53.5% and 41.4% vs 22.9%, respectively.
+- In all randomized patients, the estimated OS rates at 2-year and 3-year for sintilimab plus chemotherapy vs chemotherapy were 37.6% vs 20.6% and 26.0% vs 10.7%, respectively.
+In patients with CPS≥5, the estimated OS rates at 2-year and 3-year for sintilimab plus chemotherapy vs chemotherapy were 43.6% vs 22.0% and 29.0% vs 10.7%, respectively.
+In addition, OS benefits were consistent in all prespecified subgroup analyses.

-- The safety profile of sintilimab in this study was consistent with that observed in previously reported studies of sintilimab, and no additional safety signals were identified for the combination of sintilimab and chemotherapy with approximate 16 months of extended follow-up.
+- The safety profile of this final analysis was consistent with that observed in previously reported interim analysis, and no additional safety signals were identified with additional 15-month follow-up.

-The principal investigator of the ORIENT-15 study, Prof. Shen Lin from Peking University Cancer Hospital and Institute, stated, "More than half of new and fatal cases of esophageal cancer in the world occur in China every year.
-Esophageal cancer is the fifth most commonly diagnosed cancer and the fourth leading cause of death from cancer in China, and squamous cell carcinoma is the predominant histologic type[i].
-The interim analysis of ORIENT-15 met all endpoints, and sintilimab in combination with chemotherapy has been approved by the NMPA to be a first-line treatment option for patients with advanced ESCC.
-In addition, this new indication of sintilimab has been included in the updated China National Reimbursement Drug List (NRDL), benefiting broader patient groups.
-In this final analysis, sintilimab in combination with chemotherapy demonstrated continued significant OS benefits, further supporting the use of sintilimab plus chemotherapy as a standard of care for first-line treatment in these patients."
+The principal investigator of the ORIENT-16 study, Prof. Jianming Xu from the Fifth Medical Center of People's Liberation Army General Hospital, stated, "ORIENT-16 is the first phase 3 trial in China to demonstrate a significant overall survival benefit in patients with advanced G/GEJ cancer treated with anti-PD-1 antibody plus chemotherapy in first line setting.
+Sintilimab has been approved by National Medical Products Administration (NMPA) in China as the first line treatment for patients with advanced G/GEJ adenocarcinoma and this new indication has been included in the updated National Reimbursement Drug List (2022 Version), making it the first and only PD-1 inhibitor for gastric cancer included in the NRDL.
+This final analysis showed OS benefit of sintilimab plus chemotherapy was more evident in overall population and in patients with CPS ≥5 compared with that of interim analysis, further confirming sintilimab plus chemotharapy as a standard of care of first line treatment for G/GEJ adenocarcinoma.
+Gastric cancer is one of the most common malignant tumor types globally and nearly half of all cases are diagnosed in China[i].
+Advanced gastric cancer generally has very poor prognosis with high unmet medical need.
+Approval and inclusion into the updated NRDL of sintilimab plus chemotherapy as first line standard of care for G/GEJ adenocarcinoma has bring an important new treatment option to patients with G/GEJ cancer."

-Dr. Hui Zhou, Senior Vice President of Innovent, stated, "The approval of immunotherapy has significantly improved the clinical benefits of standard treatments in patients with advanced esophageal squamous cell carcinoma.
-According to the results of interim analysis, sintilimab plus chemotherapy has been approved by NMPA.
-We are also pleased that this indication of sintilimab has been included in the NRDL, making sintilimab the only PD-1 inhibitor for the first-line treatment of five high-incidence cancer types included in the NRDL.
-In this final analysis, the continued significant OS benefits have been verified in advanced ESCC patients with an acceptable safety profile over time, and further demonstrated that sintilimab as a first-line treatment option will benefit ESCC patients in China."
+Dr. Zhou Hui, Senior Vice President of Innovent, stated, "The treatment options for advanced G/GEJ cancer are relatively limited and the ORIENT-16 study aimed to address this urgent unmet medical need.
+Both interim and final analysis results have consistently demonstrated the significant clinical benefit of sintilimab plus chemotherapy as first-line treatment of advanced G/GEJ cancer.
+And we hope to enhance the accessibility of this novel immunotherapy to benefit a wider group of cancer patients.
+We are grateful for all the contributions made by every investigator and patient in this study.
+We are thrilled to share this news with the medical community and look forward to continuing our efforts to bring this innovative treatment option to market and improve outcomes for more patients with gastric cancer.
+Up until now, sintilimab has demonstrated improved survival in the first-line treatment of five major types of cancer – non-squamous non-small cell lung cancer, squamous non-small cell lung cancer, hepatocellular carcinoma, esophageal squamous cell carcinoma, and gastric cancer.
+Thanks to that, sintilimab has become the only PD-1 inhibitor for the first-line treatment of five high-incidence cancer types in the NRDL."

 About Sintilimab